msqd/harp/docs/apps/rules/patterns.rst

 Patterns and syntax
 ===================

-The early prototype of the rules engine uses rules definition based on 3-levels of pattern matching:
+The rules engine uses rules definition based on 3-levels of pattern matching:

 - **endpoint**: the first level allows to filter on which endpoints should match, by endpoint name.
 - **request**: the second level allows to filter on the request's fingerprint.